jekyllgrim/ZScript_Basics/Variables_and_data_types.md

 - `protected` — this variable can be changed only from this class and classes inheriting from it but it can’t be changed from anywhere else
 - `private` — this variable is only available to this class and nothing else
-- If left unspecified, the variable can be readable and changeable from anywhere in the game provide you have a pointer to the class that contains it (see [Pointers and Casting](Pointers_and_casting.md))
+- If left unspecified, the variable will be readable and changeable from anywhere in the game, provided you have a pointer to the class that contains it (see [Pointers and Casting](Pointers_and_casting.md))

 It's usually not something you need to worry about, but in general if you *know* that you're declaring a variable that will never be (and shouldn't be) changeable from any other class, it's a good idea to make it `private` (or `protected` if you want it to be accessible to child classes, but not to other classes).
 This approach is known as [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)), and the gist of it is: sometimes it's important to be *sure* that this data doesn't get changed accidentally from somewhere else, so better protect it.